 Counseling for anxiety is an investment in yourself.
 You are worth that!
 You deserve to have the life you want.
 Setting aside time now can help you begin to fill the rest of your life with the experiences and relationships you dream of.
 Many of my clients have even shared with me that, because they become more focused on what’s important to them through therapy, they begin to have more free time in their lives.

 I’ve been struggling with anxiety for a long time and it seems really bad.
 Will it take a long time for me to feel better?

 Everyone who experiences anxiety is different, so it’s difficult to say just how long therapy will take for you.
 However, you will begin to learn about new skills early in the process and you may find at least some relief soon.

 How do I know if you are a good fit for me?

 This is a great question to ask.
 Finding a therapist who feels like a good match is really important.
 You may even have tried treatment for anxiety before, but didn’t feel like you gained as much from it as you could have or that your therapist just wasn’t quite a fit for you.
 You can learn some about a therapist by reading their website, but choosing a therapist is an important decision.
 Because you will share deep, personal information in your anxiety sessions, a counselor you feel comfortable with is key to successfully meeting your goals.
 So I encourage you to reach out to me at 561-533-0948 for a 15-minute telephone consultation to ask me questions and explore whether I feel like the right fit for you.

 You can find relief from anxiety, loosening its grip on you so you can live fully!

-If you are ready, I invite you to make an appointment for a full session or schedule a 15-minute phone consultation at 561-533-0948 .
+If you are ready to overcome anxiety, I invite you to make an appointment for a full counseling session or schedule a 15-minute phone consultation at 561-533-0948 .
 And if you don’t feel a connection with me during our first session, that’s okay.
 I can offer suggestions for another colleague who may be a better fit for you.
 My priority is that you get what you need from your therapy experience.